yasutakatou/IMS/README.md

 ## -onlyReport

-If this option is specified, the tool will exit after the incidents check.
+If this option is specified, the tool will exit after the incidents report.<br>

-note) This can be used if you want to move the incident manually.
+note) This can be used if you want to check the incident report manually.

 ## -reverse